List of Wentworth characters: Dale Langdon

 Dale Langdon (Gary Sweet) (season 8) is an NSO agent who takes over the investigation into Judy Bryant following the revelation that the evidence against her was planted.
 He quickly uncovers that Lou and Judy are planning a bomb to go off at Wentworth, but allows it to continue as the evidence they have only implicates Lou, not Judy.
 He persuades Ann to allow it by revealing Judy has ties to the group that killed her daughter.
 Eventually, the bomb gets to Wentworth, and he assumes they are trying to escape, and gets to the van containing the bomb just as it goes off, killing him and his team.

 Joe Hoxton

 Joe Hoxton (Dion Mills) (season 8) is a homeless man who was a friend of Kath Maxwell, whose identity Joan Ferguson stole after killing her.
 He notices Joan using her name and approaches her, but she claims she just "has one of those faces", though he realizes she is lying.
 He attacks her, giving her a blow to the head, and robs her, for which he is arrested, though the blow to her head gives her amnesia.

 Emile Frazer

 Emile Frazer (Dave Lawson) (season 8) is an associate of Judy Bryant, who is instructed to bring a bomb to Wentworth to allow her and Lou to break out.
 Lou changes the order to a bomb massive enough to destroy a wing.
-After making the bomb, he brings it to Wentworth disguised as a guard, then escapes through the visitor's center after changing to look like a civilian.
+After making the bomb, he brings it to Wentworth disguised as a guard, then escapes through the visitor center after changing to look like a civilian.